TheMITTech/breakdown/README.md

 Breakdown on Tabletop
 ============
-This graphic runs on Tabletop.js (i.e. data is stored in Google Doc spreadsheets) and can be used to display comparisons of both discrete and continuous data between groups.
+This graphic runs on Tabletop.js (i.e. data is stored in Google Doc spreadsheets) and can be used to display comparisons of both yes/no and numerical data between groups.

+Examples of yes/no questions:
+1. Do you pull all-nighters weekly?
+2. I am satisfied with my academic performance.

+Examples of questions with numerical data:
+1. Rank your happiness on a scale from 1-7.
+2. How many hours do you spend on homework?

 An older version of this project (that wasn't running on Tabletop and doesn't have supergroups) can be found at